fogasmarci/project_foxticket/README.md

 ### Start New Feature/Bugfix

-In order to minimize merge conflicts later always open a new feature branch from the most recent state of the `master` branch on GitHub.
+In orderedItem to minimize merge conflicts later always open a new feature branch from the most recent state of the `master` branch on GitHub.

 - `git pull`
 - `git checkout -b <branch_name> origin/development`